-You should submit a writing sample that best demonstrates your abilities as a legal writer and your research and analytical skills (maximum 20-25 pages).
-Your writing sample should contain substantive legal analysis.
+You should submit a writing sample that best demonstrates your abilities as a legal writer and your research and analytical skills (maximum 10 pages).
+Your writing sample should contain substantive legal analysis that engages with legislation, case law or both.
 You are welcome to submit a paper that is in the process of being graded.
-You should not submit anything written jointly or anything in published form.
+You should not submit a factum, anything written jointly, anything in published form or any work product.

 Is it an asset to speak French?

 Yes, we hire at least one bilingual clerk who is able to work in French and English.

 Is the application process different for in-province and out-of-province students?

 Yes.
 We require all Ontario law school applicants to ensure that that their law school's career services office are made aware of their application to the Court of Appeal.
 Please be sure to comply with your law school's internal application process.

 What type of reference letters should I submit?